CiscoTestAutomation/genie/docs/blitz/design/design.rst

 Design
 ======

-Designed for quick development, the *Blitz* verifies *key-value* pairs and uses parsing for full flexibility across OS and platforms.
-A *blitz datafile* is constructed of testcases.
-Each testcase consists of various `sections` and each section itself contains various `actions`.
+Each *Blitz*  testcase consists of various sections and each section itself contains various actions.
-`Actions` are blocks of command that each perform a task as part of the testcase and report the results, as `Passed`, `Failed`, `Errored` etc.
+Actions are blocks of command that each perform a task as part of the testcase and report the results, as Passed, Failed, Errored etc.
 Each section and action will run in the order given within the testcase.

 Blitz yaml
 -----------

-To use the *Blitz* template, add the `YAML` content to a *blitz_datafile.yaml* as shown in the following example for `BGP` on a router.
+To create a Blitz testcase, go to your Trigger datafile, or create a new yaml file if you dont have one, and add below example into it.
+This example is a BGP ShutNoShut Testcase.
 The yaml is commented out explaining what each section does.
 See example below.

 .. code-block:: YAML

   # Name of the testcase
   TestBgpShutdown:
-      # Location of the blitz trigger
+      # Location of the blitz trigger - always this same location for all blitz trigger
       source:
         pkg: genie.libs.sdk
         class: triggers.blitz.blitz.Blitz